A parameterization of anisotropic Gaussian fields with penalized complexity priors: An application to rainfall data

 \subsection{Framework}

-In this section, we analyze the performance of the anisotropic model and the PC priors on a data set for total annual precipitation in southern Norway between September 1, 2008, and August 31, 2009.
-This data set was studied in \cite{Simpson2014PenalisingMC}, \cite{ingebrigtsen2015estimation} using a linear model.
+In this section, we analyze the performance of the anisotropic model and the PC priors on a dataset for total annual precipitation in southern Norway between September 1, 2008, and August 31, 2009.
+This data set was studied by \citet{Simpson2014PenalisingMC} and \citet{ingebrigtsen2015estimation} using a linear model.

 where $y_i$ is the total annual precipitation at location $\bm{x}_i$, $h_i$ is the altitude at location $\bm{x}_i$, $u(\bm{x}_i)$ is a spatially correlated random effect, and $\bm{\varepsilon}\sim \Nn(\bm{0},\sigma_{\bm{\varepsilon}}^2\bm{I})$ is a noise term.
 In the articles above, $u$ was modeled using a non-stationary Matérn process